raykendo/ESRI_REST_Diagnostics/FieldTester/README.md

 # Field Tester (ESRI REST Diagnostics)

-A bookmarklet to get field information on ArcGIS Server Map Service and Feature Service layers.
+Bookmarklets to test for field values populated by data.

 ## Features

-The bookmarklet provides data count and return times for each field within an ArcGIS Server Map Service or Feature Service layer.
-You can use it to test data integrity and of each field, and roughly expected return times for queries.
+The bookmarklets count the number of features with values and return server response times for each field within an ArcGIS Server Map Service or Feature Service layer.
+The first tests for non-null data, while the second also checks for empty strings.
+You can use these bookmarklets to test data integrity and of each field, and roughly expected return times for queries.

 ## Instructions